moritz4/solar-system/README.md

 # solar-system

-solar system simulation in three.js
+This is a solar system simulation I made in Javascript.